data-8/fa23/accommodations.md

 ## Assignment Extensions

 We understand that life happens and want to provide you with the support you need.
 If you need to request an extension, please fill out the [DATA 8 FA23 Extension Request](https://docs.google.com/forms/d/e/1FAIpQLSdPY_gOcPqEp4ccDxNTHpj0e6BiM7WFhK1t7tVmzFEJWNwfbg/viewform?usp=sf_link) form.
-Submissions to this form will be visible only to the course instructors, the DSP Lead and Grading Leads.
+Submissions to this form will be visible only to the Course Directors and Grading Leads.

 ## DSP Accommodations